-Additionally, we provide management services to our wholly owned subsidiary, NewSource Reinsurance Company Ltd. ("NewSource"), a title insurance and reinsurance company in Bermuda.
-On December 2, 2013, NewSource became registered as a licensed reinsurer with the Bermuda Monetary Authority.
+Additionally, our wholly owned subsidiary, NewSource Reinsurance Company Ltd. ("NewSource"), is a title insurance and reinsurance company licensed with the Bermuda Monetary Authority.
 NewSource commenced reinsurance activities during the second quarter of 2014.
 In December 2014, NewSource determined that the economics of the initial business did not warrant the continuation of its initial reinsurance quota share agreement with an unrelated third party.
 NewSource therefore transferred all of the risk of claims and future losses underwritten to an unrelated third party, and its reinsurance and insurance business has been dormant since that time.
 We consolidate NewSource in our condensed consolidated financial statements.